 There are several areas of benefits that do not yet have sufficient evidence to be established or verified.
 It is not a coincidence that these areas are strongly correlated with type 2 diabetes and other aspects of metabolic syndrome.
 Existing evidence suggests that benefits exist in the following areas:

 One human study (Sirich CJ ASN 2014) suggests that resistant starch assists in reducing the blood levels of p-cresol sulfate and indoxyl sulfate, compounds believed to be toxic in individuals with impaired kidney function.
 This may occur because the nitrogen-related compounds are captured by the bacterial mass and excreted through the intestines instead of being disposed through the kidneys.
 This may not present problems in healthy individuals, but is definitely a problem in individuals with kidney disease.
-Animal studies have also found the same benefit: Kiefer FASEB J 2015, Vaziri PO 2014.
+Another human study (Tayebi Khosroshahi HI 2018) found that resistant starch significantly reduced inflammatory and oxidative biomarkers TNF-alpha, IL-6, malondialdehyde as well as serum urea and creatinine in hemodialysis patients.
+Animal studies have also found the similar benefits.
+Kiefer FASEB J 2015, Vaziri PO 2014

 Two studies have shown that high levels of resistant starch protected kidney function and improved Vitamin D metabolism in the kidneys in animal models of type 1 and type 2 diabetes.
 As a result, circulating levels of serum 25-hydroxycholecalciferol (25-hydroxy Vitamin D) were significantly increased.
 Koh JN 2014, Smazal JN 2013